 Baking the Plums

 The plums are roasted at 400 degrees.
-You want them to be tender, but not mushy.
+Depending on what size your plums are cut into, this will take between 10-25 minutes.
+The plums should be tender, but not mushy.

 I like to test them with a fork.
 You will be able to tell right away if the plums are tender, they are ready to go.
 You will also notice the plums have released so much liquid and mixed with the maple syrup combination.